isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 restricted by the maximum length for the UNIX socket name on the administrator's operating system, i.e. the size of the ``sun_path`` field in the ``sockaddr_un`` structure, decreased by 1.
-This value varies on different operating systems between 91 and 107 characters.
+This value varies on different operating systems, between 91 and 107 characters.
 Typical values are 107 on Linux and 103 on FreeBSD.

 Communication over the control channel is conducted using JSON